20 Best Calf Exercises For Mass and Strength

 How To Do

 1. Hold a weight in each hand.
-Stand up straight on stepper with your feet facing forward and placed hip-width apart.
+Stand up straight on the stepper with your feet facing forward and placed hip-width apart.

 2. Keep a slight bend in your knee and hold your hands by your side.

-4. You should move your body upwards until you’re stood on your toes.
+4. You should move your body upwards until you’re standing on your toes.

 Tips

-• Pause and squeeze for a count of 1-2 at the top of the movement for added intensity.
+• Pause and squeeze for a count of 1-2 at the movement’s top for added intensity.

 10. Leg Press Machine Calf Raise